01mf02/jq-lang-spec/impl.md

 execution of an IR filter (@sec:semantics).
 @sec:ujq explains in more detail how ujq relates to our semantics.

-## jaq
+## jaq {#sec:jaq}

 jaq is a full-featured jq interpreter written in Rust.
 Like ujq, jaq implements the semantics in @sec:semantics, however, it adds a number of optimisation techniques, such as tail-call optimisation (TCO).
 That makes it more difficult to establish by looking at the code that jaq implements our semantics.
 However, this can be tested experimentally by comparing outputs of ujq and jaq.
-Furthermore, jaq not only implements the core jq language, but also a substantial part of jq's standard library.
+Furthermore, jaq not only implements the core jq language, but also all syntactic constructs omitted from this specification, such as modules, as well as more than 90% of jq's standard library.
 It demonstrates that the semantics can be implemented efficiently.
+To ensure compatibility with `jq`, jaq has a test suite of more than 500 jq programs which yield the same output for `jq` and jaq.

-The other main jq interpreters, namely `jq` and gojq, both compile jq programs to a list of imperative instructions and execute it, whereas jaq compiles jq programs to an abstract syntax tree and interprets it.
+The other main jq interpreters, namely `jq` and gojq, both compile a jq program to a list of imperative instructions and execute it, whereas jaq compiles a jq program to an abstract syntax tree and interprets it, yielding an iterator over output values.

 jaq's public issue tracker has allowed us to identify which parts of our semantics cause compatibility problems for jq users.